Publisher: Nintendo (2003)

 Rating: Everyone (violence)

 As a long-time Zelda fan, I've watched the series evolve since the first edition was released on the NES back in 1986.
-I personally regard the third chapter, A Link to the Past (Super Nintendo, 1992) as the best in the series.
+I personally regard the third chapter, Legend of Zelda: A Link to the Past (Super Nintendo, 1992) as the best in the series.
 I thought the more realistic Nintendo 64 editions were overrated, despite their technical excellence.
 But Wind Waker won me over completely and managed to live up to all expectations, and believe me, they were huge

 .
 In a highly controversial move, Nintendo bucked the trend toward more realistic graphics and instead opted for a radical, cell-shaded cartoon look.
 In fact, the characters resemble those in the old "clay-mation" holiday specials.
 Decked out in a dorky green outfit, Link could easily be confused for the "dentist" in Rudolf the Red-Nosed Reindeer.
 Still, the game's overall appearance is gorgeous.
 The graphics are vibrant, fluid, and remarkably clean, with facial expressions that are pronounced and easy to discern.
 The core gameplay is classic Zelda, as you accomplish a series of lesser tasks while working your way towards an overall goal, which is to rescue your sister.
 Wind Waker's mechanics combine elements from all previous Zelda titles.
 You'll hack bushes for rupees, set bombs to clear obstacles, break pots for hearts, and buy items from shops.
 The automatic jump has been held over from the N64 era, along with the popular targeting system.
 Familiar music and sound effects will rekindle warm memories for long-time Zelda fans.
 In addition to its new look, Wind Waker introduces a few innovative concepts as well.
 You can hide in shadows to sneak past guards, view distant lands with a telescope, "sidel" along edges, mail letters, glide under a big leaf, swing with a grappling hook, and even "orchestrate" the wind.
 Wind Waker also has a nautical flavor that really distinguishes it from previous games, using a boat to sail between locations.
 The land areas you explore are never overwhelming, and you'll discover all sorts of addicting mini-games during your journey.
 There's a nice learning curve, though some may claim the game is too easy.
 I really like how you can fall from high places without incurring damage.
 You'll need to endure some verbose (but well-written) text dialogue, as well as cut-scenes that you cannot skip.
 I'd be lying if I said I didn't have to wrestle with the camera on a regular basis, but then again, I've come to expect that from this type of game.
 Wind Waker has a certain charm only found in Zelda games, and I appreciate how the game never takes itself too seriously.
 There's plenty of good-natured humor, like the little kid with snot hanging from his nose, and the fact that people give Link grief about his green outfit.
 You can tell that an extreme amount of effort went into every detail of the game, and the result is near perfection.
 The Legend of Zelda The Wind Waker is truly a masterpiece that stays true to its roots while still feeling new and fresh. © Copyright 2003 The Video Game Critic.